Tackling loneliness and isolation in later life

 Through our Later Life Inclusion grants, we are supporting charities that help people to overcome barriers to actively participate in society in their later years.

-These grants will help people in who face social isolation or loneliness due to reasons such as financial hardship, care responsibilities, a decline in physical or mental health, or life transitions including retirement or bereavement.
-Our support will help to provide a range of services to support the physical and emotional needs of people as they age, including community-based programmes and access to healthcare, transport and technology.
+These grants help people who face social isolation or loneliness due to reasons such as financial hardship, care responsibilities, a decline in physical or mental health, or life transitions including retirement or bereavement.
+Our support helps to provide a range of services to support the physical and emotional needs of people as they age, including community-based programmes and access to healthcare, transport and technology.

-Watch the video to find out how this partnership will help people like Bill
+Watch our video to find out how this partnership is helping people like Bill

 This grant will allow the Later Life Goals project to roll out in 13 areas across England and Wales, benefiting 10,000 older people